DavidMulhern/Data_rep_projV2/README.md

 1. GIF on app.js
 2. Using history.push to redirect in .catch() blocks
-3. Working on an upload option within forms, to upload new event pictures
+3. Created an uploaded image folder which stores a copy of all images sent to mongoDB

 # Getting Started with Create React App